 Potential to Damage Parts

 If you are overclocking to the point where it is unstable and reaching very high temperatures.
 Then, you have the potential to shorten the lifespan and damage your parts.

 Furthermore, if you don’t have adequate cooling and are trying to overclock your parts to the max.
-Your parts will begin to overheat which will ruin its life expectancy.
-This means if you are using a stock cooler, or an older cooler, you should only be doing some basic overclocking.
+Your parts will begin to overheat which will ruin their life expectancy.
+This means if you are using a stock cooler or an older cooler, you should only be doing some basic overclocking.
 That way you can feel some performance increase, but it won’t damage your parts.

 When you are doing the final stress tests you should leave your computer on for a couple of hours and just let it run to see if there are any performance dips.
 This will guarantee that your overclock is stable.

 This is really situational because overclocking can either save you money or waste a lot of money.